tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 4. **Select the machines to use and validate**

     1. Click **Add machines** to select the machines to deploy.
 In this tutorial, you can select 2 machines.
 Add all selectable machines.
 Click **Add** to begin installing the extension on Arc Machines.
-Wait for complete the extension installation on all Arc Machines.
+Wait for the extension installation to complete on all Arc Machines.
 It may take around 10 minutes.

     2. Click **Validate selected machines**.
 The validation should be successful.